Reema Kagti

 Reema Kagti (born Reema Kakati) is an Indian film director and screenwriter who works in Hindi film industry.
 She made her debut as a director in the critically acclaimed Honeymoon Travels Pvt.
-Ltd. (2007), which was followed by the neo-noir, Talaash (2012) and the historical sports drama Gold (2018).
+Ltd. (2007), which was followed by the neo-noir, Talaash: The Answer Lies Within (2012) and the historical sports drama Gold (2018).
 Reema along with Zoya Akhtar founded Tiger Baby Films, a film and web studio, in October 2015.

 Early life

 In an interview, Reema Kagti said that, she is a native of Borhapjan of Tinsukia district, Assam, and her father runs a farm.
 She also said that, she moved to Mumbai in her teens, after schooling in Delhi.

 Career

 Born as Reema Kakati in an Assamese family, she now uses Kagti as her last name.
 Reema has worked as an assistant director with many leading directors including Farhan Akhtar (Dil Chahta Hai, Lakshya), Ashutosh Gowariker (Lagaan), Honey Irani (Armaan), and Mira Nair (Vanity Fair).

 She has been an associate with Excel Entertainment since its inception, as she has assisted both Farhan Akhtar and Zoya Akhtar in all their films and commercials to date.
 Together, Reema and Zoya Akhtar helm Tiger Baby Films, a film production company, founded in October 2015.